 Steps to enable basic authentication in Apache:

-1. Enable the authentication modules when required by the distro packaging.
+1. Enable the authentication modules if the distro packaging has not loaded them already.

 $ sudo a2enmod auth_basic authn_file